 To learn about sports injuries and other topics related to sports medicine, visit:

 StopSportsInjuries.org, a national campaign to prevent youth sports injuries and keep kids in the game for life!

 To schedule an appointment at the Tufts Medical Center Sports Medicine Clinic, call 844-TUFTS-MC (844-883-8762).

 Title(s): Orthopedic Surgeon; Assistant Professor, Tufts University School of Medicine

 Shoulder instability and dislocation, rotator cuff repair, labral repair, shoulder arthritis and joint replacement, minimally invasive arthroscopic surgery for shoulder, knee, hip and ankle, cartilage injuries and joint preservation, meniscus repair, management of knee ligament injuries (ACL, PCL, MCL), multi-ligament knee injuries and reconstruction, overuse injuries in athletes, adult and adolescent sports medicine, women’s sports injuries and prevention, workers' compensation

-Title(s): Chief, Division of Sports Medicine; Orthopaedic Surgeon; Director of Orthopaedic Research; Assistant Professor, Tufts University School of Medicine
+Title(s): Chief, Division of Sports Medicine; Orthopaedic Surgeon; Director of Orthopaedic Research; Associate Professor, Tufts University School of Medicine

 Appt.
 Phone: 617-636-3369